Larry Goodman

 How often will you come in for sessions?

 That’s a good question.
-I have found that, in this work, just like trying to build strength or improve your golf game, you get better with more frequent sessions.
-That usually means weekly though, at times, there may be a need or desire to come in more often.
-Working on yourself less frequently than once a week doesn’t offer you the chance to make changes in your life; conversely, when you are in need, more frequent visits help you to get through a difficult period.
+I have found that, in this work, just like trying to build strength or improve your golf game, you get better with frequent and regular sessions.
+That usually means weekly though, at times, there may be a need or desire to come in more often to help you to get through a difficult period.

 How long does it take?